-Aside from straightforward activities, there are a number specific approaches you can try in your care home to help support the wellbeing and mental health of your residents.
-We find out more…
+Aside from straightforward activities, there are a number of specific approaches you can try in your care home to help support the wellbeing and mental health of your residents.
+Here, we find out more…

 Created with meaningful tasks and purposeful activity at its heart, the Montessori approach is one of the most innovative ways to offer truly person-centred care for people living with dementia.
 The focus is on meaningful activity and tasks that have a purpose – the kinds of activities that give people both a sense of accomplishment and reconnect them with a part of their personal history.
-A big focus is put on maintaining or learning new skills, which is done by the repetition of that skill, and demonstrations from a carer too.
-Focusing on activities that enable individuals to be as independent as possible is really important, as this develops peoples self-esteem and helps them to feel that they are making a meaningful contribution to their community.
+A big focus is put on maintaining or learning new skills, which is done by the repetition of that skill, along with demonstrations from a carer.
+Focusing on activities that enable individuals to be as independent as possible is really important, as this develops people’s self-esteem and helps them to feel that they are making a meaningful contribution to their community.

 COGNITIVE STIMULATION THERAPY (CST)